sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

 # Native App + Container Services (Intro)
 Goal of this tutorial is to get a introduction to Native App + Container Services.
-In this tutorial use a containerized website and then deploy it via a Native app.
+In this tutorial you will build a containerized website and then deploy it via a Native app + Container Services.
 This is the same container we used in our [container services introduction](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/introduction/introduction/) tutorial.

 ## Video
 Video currently in development.